ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 ## Key Management

-A single key MUST NOT be used with multiple KEM algorithms.
-Each key and its associated HPKE algorithm suite, comprising the KEM, KDF, and AEAD, SHOULD be managed independently.
-This separation prevents unintended interactions or vulnerabilities between algorithms, ensuring the integrity and security guarantees of each algorithm are preserved.
+A KEM key pair can be used with multiple HPKE algorithm suites in parallel, as the HPKE key schedule uses the "suite_id" variable, which encodes the full ciphersuite, to derive cryptographically distinct keys for each suite.
+However, as there is no formal proof of security for this at the time of writing (see {{Section 9.2.2 of I-D.ietf-hpke-hpke}}).

 Additionally, the same key SHOULD NOT be used for both Key Encryption and Integrated Encryption.

-While HPKE remains secure across parallel modes
-(see {{Section 9.2.2 of I-D.ietf-hpke-hpke}}),
-wrapping the same content encryption key under a weaker alternative key agreement algorithm bound to the shared key reduces the effective security of the protected content to that weakest alternative.
+The same key SHOULD NOT be used with both HPKE and non-HPKE algorithms (e.g., "ECDH-ES" or "ECDH-ES+A128KW"), as this is outside the HPKE security model.

+When using Key Encryption in a multi-recipient scenario, the security of the content is limited by the weakest algorithm used to encrypt the CEK.
+Therefore, implementations MUST NOT combine HPKE Key Encryption with weaker Key Encryption algorithms to protect the same CEK, as the effective security is reduced to that of the weakest algorithm.

 ## JWT Best Current Practices